cauliyang/cauliyang.github.io/content/posts/022-cuda-configuration-for-rust-and-cpp/index.md

 ![CUDA](imgs/nvidia-smi.png "CUDA Driver")

-The version of CUDA Driver is 11.7 in the remote HPC.
+In the remote High-Performance Computing (HPC) cluster, the CUDA Driver is version 11.7.
-Usually, we do not have admin admission so that we cannot upgrade the driver's version.
+Typically, we lack administrative access, precluding us from updating the driver to a newer version.
-Based on the version of driver, we need to install CUDA 11.7 as well.
+Consequently, it becomes necessary to install a matching CUDA 11.7 suite to ensure compatibility.

-## Use CONDA to install CUDA and gcc/g++
+## 3. Use CONDA to install CUDA and gcc/g++

-I recommend [mamba] instead of [conda], it provides a more efficient resolver to install dependencies.
+I advocate for the use of [mamba] as an alternative to [conda], given its superior efficiency in resolving and installing dependencies.
-I will use `/home/mambaforge` as the insteallation location of [mamba] in the flowing example.
+For the purposes of the ensuing example, I shall designate `/home/mambaforge` as the installation directory for [mamba].

 {{< alert >}}
 Do not forget to change to your own installation location when you plan to give